How Much Does an LLC Cost in Missouri (Fees Breakdown)

 A Missouri LLC Operating Agreement is a formal agreement between the LLC Members.
 It contains comprehensive information on who owns the LLC, how it's run, and how earnings are shared.

-For LLC Operating Agreements, most services charge between $50 and $200.
+For LLC Operating Agreements, most online formation services charge between $100 and $200.

-You must submit a different form for each to use a fictitious name.
+You should submit a different form for each to use a fictitious name.
 After 5 years, your fictitious name expires; however, it may be renewed by completing the same document.

-A Certificate of Good Standing confirms your LLC's observance of state LLC regulations regarding annual reports and fees.
+A Certificate of Good Standing confirms your LLC's observance of state LLC regulations regarding LLC annual reports in Missouri and fees.

 It can be obtained by fax, mail, in-person, email, or online for $10 plus $0.50 per page for filing by mail.

-An Employer Identification Number (EIN) or Federal Employer Identification Number (FEIN) is required to register an LLC business bank account or file income taxes.
+An Employer Identification Number (EIN) is required to register an LLC business bank account or file income taxes.